 - Select an entity to examine: Once analysis is

 complete, the results will appear in the main window of the geometry

-to zoom or fly in, locate, draw or other methods to graphically examine
+fly in, locate, draw or other methods to graphically examine the selected

 - Choose a geometry repair solution: Multiple methods